 One shows me a scar from a gunshot wound to his arm.
 Another tells of being twice injured: once, shot in the stomach, another time, also shot in the arm.
 The bullet holes in their ambulances speak for themselves.

 After sunrise, we return to the northwest, passing a dead cow on the side of the road.
 En route, near the bombed high school, the van gets a flat.
 We walk in from there, moving quickly as drones and F-16s still circle, second and third strikes are all too common.
 In the light, I see what had been a large structure, a quality high school a friend had studied at.
 What’s left of the body has been found and brought out to the nearest clearing, the playground.
 [Later in the morning, I re-visit the site with a film crew, tell the story.
 I notice the sea beyond, hadn’t seen it in the dim morning light.
 Notice the twisted wreckage of the playground, and the pieces of shrapnel littering the ground.
 As we film, 2 missiles blast in the vicinity.
 It’s hard not to feel like prey in this open area, clearly visible].
 I don’t immediately see the corpse unwrapped, but I suspect that he is not all there.
-The dead, a 24 year old night watchman, had no warning of the at least 2 missiles which leveled the school and tore him apart.
+The dead, a 24 year old night watchman, had no warning of the at least 2 missiles which levelled the school and tore him apart.

 The medics work to load the corpse, first having to replace the flat tire.
 Working frantically, still fearful of potential strikes, they crowd the ambulance, hoist the van, replace the flat.
 A missile hits 50 metres away.
 Surely, undoubtedly, those warplanes above us know –from the markings of the ambulance, the clothes of the medics, the crystal clear photos their drones can take –that we are civilians and medics below.
 Yet they fire.

-They change the tire, load the body, and we’re off, screeching as much as the tired ambulance and pathetic roads will allow.
+They change the tire, load the body, and we’re off, screeching as much as the tired ambulance and mangled roads will allow.
 It’s straight around the back of the hospital, to the mortuary, where men mourning the latest dead before ours are ushered out, ordered to make room for this new body.
 In the cold room, the body is transferred to the fridge shelf, but while that happens the blanket comes undone.
 The patch of burned skin, in no way human, reveals itself to be a half-body, the head hanging loosely by what neck remains.

 I see it, as I saw the dead man in the ambulance.
 And I write it, because everyone must see it, hear of it.
-The children of Gaza must see these images, or are these images, so we have no right to censorship from such gruesome deaths.
+The children of Gaza see these images, or are these images, so we have no right to censorship from such gruesome deaths.

 But I cry, too, at the disfigurement of the young corpse, and the knowledge that he is one of so many (over 470 now) killed in the last week.